TaniaAHossain/Loan-Approval-Trends-Insights-from-Financial-Data-Analysis/README.md

  * A strong credit history (1) leads to a much higher approval rate.
  * Applicants with no credit history (0) have a significantly lower chance of approval.

-# Interactive Distribution of Loan Amounts (Histogram)
+# Interactive Distribution of Loan Amounts

 ![Image](https://github.com/user-attachments/assets/68ebdf90-38f9-4a17-9375-eda1c0365849)
 **Description:**